Exploring the Mystery – Verse One of the Tao Te Ching

 And other aspects can’t be named—the mysterious unknown.

-“Ever desireless, one can see the mystery.”
+“Ever desireless, one can see the hidden mystery.”

 Wayne Dyer says, “In this reference to the Tao, desireless means trusting, permitting, and allowing.”